Skip Navigation

 Introduction

-Calgary sits in the foothills of the Rocky Mountains, to the west rise the majestic mountains, the to east flat prairie plains extend all the way to Ontario.
+Calgary, Alberta, sits in the foothills of the Rocky Mountains, to the west rise the majestic mountains, the to east flat prairie plains extend all the way to Ontario.
 Originally a western frontier town, Calgary is still proud of this heritage, displaying it with pride during the Calgary Stampede.
 One of the fastest growing cities in Canada thanks to an oil boom, Calgary is a very modern city.
-Calgary has hosted the winter Olympic games, and is an excellent place for winter sports.
+Calgary has hosted the Olympic Winter Games in 1988, and is an excellent place for winter sports.

 Top